jirka-h/AVX512/README.md

 We can conclude that the workload is backend bound, and runtime is dominated by division.
 AVX-256 version already fully utilizes the HW, moving to AVX-512 does not bring any runtime improvement.
 However, it havles the number of instructions and fpu_pipe_assignments.

+#### Comparing performance of AMD Zen4 and Intel Icelake AVX-512 performance for packed doubles